DeekshithaK-21/AppointmentScheduler/README.md

 ## 🚀 Features

-- 📅 Book, edit, and cancel appointments
+- 📅 Book, and view appointments
-- 👤 Simple login and registration pages
+- 👤 Simple registration pages
 - 💾 Data storage using MySQL database
 - 🎨 Responsive design using CSS
 - ⚙️ Easy to deploy on Tomcat